olebole/irafdoc/doc/kpnoslit.refspectra.rst

   <p>
   The reference spectra parameter <i>references</i> may take two forms.
-  It may be an image list of spectra or a text file containing a <tt>"reference spectrum assignment table"</tt>.
+  It may be an image list of spectra or a text file containing a <span style="font-family: monospace;">"reference spectrum assignment table"</span>.
 The table consists of pairs of strings/lists with the first string being a list of object spectra and the second string being a list of reference spectra.
 If this table is used, then only those object spectra in the table that are also